-The cat flea, Ctenocephalides felix, is the most commonly found flea in the US and infests cats, dogs, humans, and other mammalian and avian hosts.
+There are many hundreds of species of fleas.
+Collectively, all of the species of fleas are categorized under the order name of Siphonaptera.
+The cat flea, Ctenocephalides felis, is the most commonly found flea in the US and infests cats, dogs, humans, and other mammalian and avian hosts.

 Flea saliva, like other biting skin parasites, contains an ingredient that softens, or "digests" the host's skin for easier penetration and feeding.
-The saliva of fleas is irritating and allergenic and the cause of all the itching, scratching, and other signs seen with flea allergy dermatitis, or FAD.
+The saliva of fleas is irritating and allergenic and the cause of all the itching, scratching, and other signs seen with flea allergy dermatitis.

+Adult fleas live their entire life on the animal and their diet consists of blood meals courtesy of the host animal.
 The female flea lays white, roundish eggs.
-The adult female flea can lay up to 50 eggs per day, 500-600 eggs over several months.
+The adult female flea can lay up to 50 eggs per day, and 500 to 600 eggs over several months.

-The eggs are not sticky (like some parasites), and they usually fall off of the animal into the carpet, bedding, floorboards, and soil.
-When the flea egg hatches varies—anywhere from two days to a few weeks, depending on environmental conditions.
+The eggs are not sticky (like some parasites), and they usually fall off of the animal into carpet, bedding, floorboards and soil.
+The timing of when the flea egg hatches varies—anywhere from two days to a few weeks, depending on environmental conditions.

-They eat the feces of adult fleas (which is mostly dried blood) and other organic debris found in the carpet, bedding, and soil.
+They eat the feces of adult fleas (which is mostly dried blood) and other organic debris found in carpet, bedding and soil.
 Depending on the amount of food present and the environmental conditions, the larval stage lasts about 5 to 18 days (longer in some cases) then the larva spins a silken cocoon and pupates.

 Stimuli such as warm ambient temperatures, high humidity, even the vibrations and carbon dioxide emitted from a passing animal will cause the flea to emerge from the cocoon faster.
 This brings us back to the adult flea.

 Flea Control on Your Pet